Skip to content

 One of the biggest benefits of room-sharing is that it can significantly lower the risk of SIDS (by as much as 50 percent).
 The AAP recommends parents place their baby's crib, bassinet, portable crib, side sleeper, or play yard in their bedroom, close to their bed.

-The Disadvantages of Co-Sleeping
+The Disadvantages of Co-Sleeping: Increased Risk for Harm

 When you are completely exhausted and you’ve finally quieted a fussy infant, the thought of just easing back into bed with your little one can be so enticing.
 Some nights it may feel like it’s the only option for anyone to get any sleep!
 However, bed-sharing can be deadly.